sriram1105-m/customer-loss-data-pipeline/README.md

 **✍️ Author**

-A data engineer who doesn’t just write SQL — I **engineer trust into data**.
+A data engineer who doesn’t just write SQL.
+I **engineer trust into data**.
 If you're into clean architecture, business-aware pipelines, and solving real problems with explainable data... we should talk.
 Feel free to reach out if you'd like a walkthrough, feedback, or want to build something exceptional together.